 This infographic, produced by GOOD, examines income levels among different religious groups in the United States.
 With an unbiased approach, it does a fantastic job of visually presenting the data in a straightforward way—carefully opening up conversation around a somewhat touchy topic.

-Great data visualization can do a lot for tough topics—if you know what you’re doing.
-Find out how to design charts and graphs the right way before you attempt it.
+Pro tip: Great data visualization can do a lot to help people understand complicated data, but to do it well, you need to design data for clarity and comprehension.
+Find out how to design charts and graphs the right way before you attempt it, and follow these 25 tips to improve your data visualization.

 The data visualization is presented along with animated illustrations that reflect the survey question.
 Even better, the graphic was designed modularly, allowing it to be sliced up into stand-alone panels, which can be published in blog posts, on social, etc.